-It could be argued that, instead of defining yet another DL, one could make use of the results presented in [De Giacomo & Lenzerini,1996] and use $\mathcal{ALC}$ extended with role expressions which include transitive closure and inverse operators.
-The reason for not proceeding like this is the fact that transitive roles can be implemented more efficiently than the transitive closure of roles (see [Horrocks & Gough,1997]), although they lead to the same complexity class (EXPTIME-hard) when added, together with role hierarchies, to $\mathcal{ALC}$ .
-Furthermore, it is still an open question whether the transitive closure of roles together with inverse roles necessitates the use of the cut rule [De Giacomo & Massacci,1998], and this rule leads to an algorithm with very bad behaviour.
-We will present an algorithm for $\mathcal{ALCHI}{R^+}$ without such a rule.
+It could be argued that, instead of defining yet another DL, one could make use of the results presented in [De Giacomo & Lenzerini, 1996] and use ALC extended with role expressions which include transitive closure and inverse operators.
+The reason for not proceeding like this is the fact that transitive roles can be implemented more efficiently than the transitive closure of roles (see [Horrocks & Gough, 1997]), although they lead to the same complexity class (EXPTIME-hard) when added, together with role hierarchies, to ALC.
+Furthermore, it is still an open question whether the transitive closure of roles together with inverse roles necessitates the use of the cut rule [De Giacomo & Massacci, 1998], a rule which leads to an algorithm with very bad behaviour.
+We will present an algorithm for $\mathcal{ALCHI}{R^+}$ without such a rule, which, from the experiences made with an implementation of $\mathcal{ALCH}{R^+}$ [Horrocks & Gough, 1997], should behave well in practice.